mezzio/mezzio-hal/docs/book/v1/cookbook/path-segregated-uri-generation.md

-# Using the ResourceGenerator in path-segregated middleware
+# Using the ResourceGenerator in Path-Segregated Middleware

 - Since 1.1.0.